leo111112/data-protfolio/README.md

 ## 👩‍💻 About Me

-🎓 Master of Business Analytics, Arizona State University (2025)
+🎓 Master of Science in Business Analytics, Arizona State University (2025)
-📊 Passionate about turning complex data into clear business insights
+📐 Bachelor of Science in Mathematics, [Your University Name]
+📊 Solid foundation in statistics and data analytics, with hands-on experience in hospital data, supplier pricing, and SQL case solving
+🧠 Skilled in identifying root causes of data issues, building recovery pipelines, and supporting operational decisions
-🚀 Experienced in working with hospital data, pricing analytics, supply chain trends
+🚀 Built Tableau dashboards and Excel models to visualize supply chain and pricing trends
-🌍 Seeking opportunities in Data Analytics, BI, and Operations Strategy
+🌐 Actively seeking full-time roles in Data Analytics · BI · Supply Chain Analytics · Operations Strategy

 ---